ndowler/tripper2/memory-bank/README.md

 ## 📖 What is this?

-The **Memory Bank** is a living documentation system that captures the complete context of the Tripper project.
+The **Memory Bank** is a living documentation system that captures the complete context of the Trailblazer project.
 It serves as:

 1. **AI Assistant Context** - Helps AI understand project state without re-discovering
 2. **Onboarding Resource** - New developers can quickly understand the codebase